Darvitz2/Archipelago/worlds/pokemon_bw/docs/roadmap.md

   - Efficient mode, making a lot of text shorter
 - Text Plando
   - Text extractor in client
+- Dowsing Machine as a hard requirement for hidden items

 ### Another update #1: Pokédex stuff